wgmilleriii/favorite/CALENDAR_SCRIPTS_README.md

 These scripts allow you to easily check your Gazelle piano tuning calendar for upcoming appointments.
 The system consists of two files:

-1. `view_calendar.py` - Python script that downloads and parses the ICS calendar file
+1. `scripts/view_calendar.py` - Python script that downloads and parses the ICS calendar file
-2. `check_calendar.sh` - Bash script wrapper for easy execution
+2. `scripts/check_calendar.sh` - Bash script wrapper for easy execution

 ## Prerequisites